kixxauth/kixx-assert/README.md

 subject | Array, Object, or String | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if the subject contains the item.
+In the case of a String, the item must be a character contained in the subject.
+In the case of an Array, any primitive or object which strictly equals an item in the Array will pass.
+In the case of an Object, any primitive or object strictly equals an enumerable property of the Object will pass.

 ### assertions.doesNotInclude
 __`KixxAssert.assertions.doesNotInclude(item, subject, reason)`__